Our trainees

 Martina from Poland

-Looking back, I see that coming to work at Frontex as a bluebook trainee was one of the best decisions I’ve ever made.
+Looking back, I see that coming to work at Frontex as a Bluebook Trainee was one of the best decisions I had ever made.

-From day one of my blue book traineeship I was really thrown in at the deep end and had to familiarise myself with a completely new topic for me – the maritime domain.
-I was assigned to the Coast Guard Sector and worked on issues like supporting the coordination of European cooperation on coast guard functions together with EU Agencies - EMSA and EFCA, enhancing partnerships with Member States within various Coast Guard Fora but also planning of meetings and preparing reports.
+Starting on Day One of my Bluebook Traineeship I was really thrown in at the deep end and had to familiarise myself with a completely new world for me – the maritime domain.
+I was assigned to the Coast Guard Sector and worked on issues like supporting the coordination of European cooperation on coast guard functions together with EU Agencies (EMSA and EFCA), enhancing partnerships with EU Member States as part of various Coast Guard forums, but also planning meetings and preparing reports.

-After the traineeship I had the opportunity to continue working with the Coast Guard Sector team in the framework of an interimaire contract.
-Few months later, I have successfully applied to a Frontex job opening and thanks to that I am currently working as Coordinating Assistant within the Executive Management Bureau which is a highly evolving and dynamic environment.
-On a daily basis I am supporting the development of the upgraded model of cross-divisional cooperation and support system to the expanded Executive Management.
-It is a job that requires high level of flexibility, ability to understand and operate in a sensitive environment and strong sense of initiative.
+After the Traineeship I had the opportunity to continue working with the Coast Guard Sector team within the framework of an interimaire contract.
+A few months later I successfully applied to a Frontex job opening and thanks to this I am currently working as a Coordinating Assistant at the Executive Management Bureau, which is an evolving and dynamic environment.
+On a daily basis I support the development of an upgraded model of cross-divisional cooperation and support system for the expanded Executive Management role.
+This is a job that requires a high level of flexibility, an ability to understand and operate in a sensitive environment, and a strong sense of initiative.

-Working at Frontex means lots of responsibilities and tight deadlines, but first and foremost - an exciting and empowering experience.
-I would recommend it to anyone - the combination of gaining first-hand work experience in European agency while meeting friends from all over Europe is just hard to beat.
+Working at Frontex means lots of responsibilities and tight deadlines, but first and foremost an exciting and empowering experience.
+I would recommend it to anyone - the combination of gaining first-hand work experience at a European agency while meeting friends from all over Europe is just hard to beat.

 Ivan from Hungary

-I was thrilled when I received the traineeship offer from Frontex as I was familiar with the agency and had an interest in its activities.
-The experiences exceeded my expectations in every way.
+I was thrilled when I received the Traineeship offer from Frontex, as I was familiar with the Agency, and had an interest in its activities.
+My experience at Frontex exceeded my expectations in every way.

-As a trainee in the European Centre for Returns, I immediately got involved aligning the work of the agency to the changes brought about by its new regulation and the development of the European Border and Coast Guard Standing Corps.
+As a trainee at the European Centre for Returns, I immediately got involved aligning the work of the Agency with changes brought about by its new Regulation and the formation of the European Border and Coast Guard Standing Corps.

-Thanks to the inspiring work environment and a variety of tasks I was able to learn a lot about the area of return and improve my competences in report writing.
+Thanks to the inspiring work environment at Frontex and the variety of work tasks I was able to learn a lot about the area of returns and improve my competences in report writing.

-I'm glad that I am part of a cheerful ‘family’ of like-minded trainees from all around Europe with whom I never miss an opportunity to go out after work.
-Warsaw is a lively capital where one cannot get bored!
-I will definitely remember my time in Frontex as one of the most defining periods of my life and I encourage everyone who wishes to experience the unique atmosphere of a dynamic EU agency to apply.
+I'm glad that I am part of a cheerful ‘family’ of like-minded trainees from all around Europe, with whom I never miss an opportunity to go out after work.
+Warsaw is a lively capital, where one cannot get bored!
+I will definitely remember my time at Frontex as one of the most defining periods of my life, and I encourage everyone who wishes to experience the unique atmosphere of a dynamic EU agency to apply.

 Robert from The Netherlands

 I decided to apply for a Traineeship at Frontex because I wanted to experience what it was like to work for a European agency.
-I was selected for a traineeship in the Pooled Resources Unit, where I was given real responsibilities from day one.
-My main task was the distribution of surveillance equipment, ships and cars to the various Frontex operational areas.
-Working in the Pooled Resources Unit gave me the unique opportunity to improve my planning and coordinating skills and provided me with new perspectives for the future of my career.
+I was selected for a Traineeship in the Pooled Resources Unit, where I was given real responsibilities from Day One.
+My main task was the assignment of surveillance equipment, ships, and cars to the various Frontex operational areas.
+Working in the Pooled Resources Unit gave me the unique opportunity to improve my planning and coordination skills and provided me with new perspectives for the future of my career.

-I had a great time in Warsaw and I recommend a traineeship at Frontex to anyone who wants to gain experience in working for a European agency.
+I had a great time in Warsaw and I recommend the Traineeship at Frontex to anyone who wants to gain experience in working for a European agency.

 Victor from Spain

 I have always been interested in international security and the fight against crime.
-Previously, I had the opportunity to be part of INTERPOL, which allowed me to expand my knowledge about human trafficking, people smuggling and smart border management.
-That is the reason I wanted to develop my skills in this sector at a European level, which lead me to apply for a traineeship at Frontex.
+Previously, I had the opportunity to be part of INTERPOL, which allowed me to expand my knowledge about human trafficking, people smuggling, and smart border management.
+This was the reason I wanted to develop my skills in this sector at a European level, which led me to apply for a Traineeship at Frontex.

-My traineeship at Frontex helped me clarify the path I want to take for my professional career and how I have to develop my skills to achieve it.
+My Traineeship at Frontex helped me clarify the path I want to take for my professional career and how I have to develop my skills to follow this path.

 Dimitar from Bulgaria

 When I arrived in Warsaw it welcomed me with warm weather and a clear sky.
-It is my second time in Warsaw and it is astonishing to see how the city has changed during the last years.
-Its modern appearance is shaped by skyscrapers and new building rising every day.
-Still, the flavour of the old town is not lost and the spirit of a young dynamic city can be felt constantly.
-It is a wonderful experience to live in such multicultural place.
+This is my second time here, and it is astonishing to see how the city has changed during the last few years.
+Its modern appearance is shaped by skyscrapers and new buildings rising every day.
+Still, the flavour of the Old Town is not lost, and the spirit of a young, dynamic city can be felt constantly.
+It is a wonderful experience to live in such a multicultural place.

-When I started in October, I was impressed and overwhelmed by the scope and size of the agency as well of the challenging tasks that all my colleagues need to face every day.
+When I started in October, I was impressed and overwhelmed by the scope and size of the Agency as well as by the challenging tasks that all my colleagues need to face every day.
 I became part of a small and amazing team that had to tackle new challenges every day.
 I am happy to work in a multinational agency, striving for the benefit of the freedom and security of everyone in Europe.

 Berenika from Poland

-I worked as part of the Communications team, helping organise international conferences and events, managing social media, liaising with the agency’s stakeholders and event participants, and organising visits to Frontex by researchers, journalists and students.
+I worked as part of the Communications team, helping to organise international conferences and events, managing social media, liaising with the Agency’s stakeholders and event participants, and organising visits to Frontex by researchers, journalists, and students.

-I am from Warsaw so I will always love this city.
-It’s amazing how much it is developing, changing and modernising every day.
-Forget Paris or Berlin – Warsaw is really a place to be now!
+I am from Warsaw, so I will always love this city.
+It’s amazing to see how much it is growing, changing, and modernising every day.
+Forget Paris or Berlin – Warsaw is really the place to be now!

-The traineeship gave me more than I expected.
-I was hoping to gain some practical experience, but in addition to that I gained a wonderful friends that I am still in touch with.
+The Traineeship gave me more than I expected.
+I was hoping to gain some practical experience, but in addition to that I gained wonderful friends that I am still in touch with.

 Ovidiu from Romania

-I started my traineeship at Frontex soon after finishing my studies at the College of Europe in Bruges.
-As a trainee for the Frontex Situation Center, it felt like I was in the middle of the action from day one.
-The working environment is incredibly dynamic, multicultural and every day comes with new challenges.
-In other words, you never have time to be bored, which is what I appreciated so much about this experience.
+I started my Traineeship at Frontex soon after finishing my studies at the College of Europe in Bruges.
+As a trainee at the Frontex Situation Centre, it felt like I was in the middle of the action from Day One.
+The working environment is incredibly dynamic, multicultural, and every day comes with a new challenge.
+In other words, one is never bored, which is what I appreciate so much about this experience.